 Thiago R. Oliveira

 Welcome to my website!
 I am currently a Lecturer in Criminology at The University of Manchester.
 Previously, I was Lecturer in Criminology at the University of Surrey (2022/23) and a Research Fellow of Nuffield College in the University of Oxford (2021/22).
 I have a PhD in Social Research Methods from the London School of Economics and Political Science.
-I am currently an Associate Member of Nuffield College in the University of Oxford, an Associate of Harvard University’s Department of Sociology, and an Associate Member of the Center for the Study of Violence of the University of São Paulo.
+I am currently an Associate Member of Nuffield College in the University of Oxford and an Associate Member of the Center for the Study of Violence of the University of São Paulo.
 I am also part of the team for the Project on Human Development in Chicago Neighborhoods (PHDCN+), a multi-cohort study led by Robert Sampson and Dave Kirk.

 My chief research interests are primarily organised around the following topics: